-Greetings, from Chief Loretta Stalnaker!
+Chief Loretta Stalnaker

-Please let us know if we can be of any service to you in these trying times.
+It has been another bizarre year for everyone with COVID -19 still wreaking havoc.
+Please, let us know if we can be of any service to you in these trying times.

 In closing, I would like to convey to the entire Royalton Community that I am proud to be your Police Chief and will do my best to honor the trust and support that I have received.
 I have attached the mission statement for the Police Department and my vision for the future for policing in our community.
 Again, I encourage anyone who has questions or concerns to call or stop by.
 I thank you for the support that I have received, and I look forward to serving you for many years to come.

-The Chief's Page was last modified (UTC-5/EST-Eastern Standard Time): February, 02-21-2021 08:00:39 AM.
+The Chief's Page was last modified (UTC-5/EST-Eastern Standard Time): May, 05-04-2022 06:39:12 AM.